aidanjungo/Markdownpy/README.md

 ## Usage

-You can import and use the package in any Python script and use it to generate result or documentation filse on the fly.
+You can import and use the package in any Python script and use it to generate result or documentation files on the fly.

 ```python
 from markdownpy.markdownpy import MarkdownDoc